gangdong/gangdong.github.io/_posts/2021-04-13-Blog-speeding-up-loadtime.markdown

 Well, my further improvement plan is:
 <div class = "separator"></div>
-1. Convert to WebP/JEPEG 2000 image format.
-I will get extra 0.2s savings estimated.
+1. Try to use the new image format WebP/JEPEG 2000.
+I will get extra 0.2s savings estimated with that.
-2. Find equivalent Google Font or local load them.
+2. Find equivalent Google Font or load them locally.
-3. Use [CloudFlare CDN](https://www.cloudflare.com/) speed up my page.
+3. Use [CloudFlare CDN](https://www.cloudflare.com/) to speed up my page.
    CloudFlare has several neat features.
 It can minify files, improve image sizes, bundle js files and so forth.
 By taking advantage of CloudFlare’s global network, I can utilise it's CDN service to improve my site's performance and security.
-4. If considering the China local visiting I perhaps change the NS to [dnspod](https://www.dnspod.cn/)...
+4. If considering the China local visiting I will perhaps change the NS to [dnspod](https://www.dnspod.cn/)...
 <div class = "separator"></div>